2021 Sukma–Bijapur attack: Attack

 On 3 April 2021, the security personnel belonging to the Central Reserve Police Force’s elite CoBRA unit, the District Reserve Guard, and the Special Task Force were ambushed in the tribal-dominated central Indian state of Chhattisgarh during an anti-insurgency operation.
 The fighting ensued when Indian security forces, acting on military intelligence, raided a rebel hideout in a densely forested area of Bijapur district.

 At least 22 Indian security personnel were killed and 30 injured in the ambush by Maoist rebels that lasted for four hours in the border Sukma district, 540km (340 miles) south of state-capital Raipur.
 The insurgents, who had also suffered casualties, had managed to seize the dead soldiers’ weapons.
 Later, a combing operation to locate one missing soldier was conducted.
 According to Bhupesh Baghel, chief minister of Chhattisgarh, the gun battle in the state's Bastar division saw the use of "bullets, grenades and rocket launchers" from both sides.

 Uddipan Mukherjee, a joint director for the government owned Ordnance Factory Board, said the pandemic had allowed the rebels to recruit more members.

 Mukherjee has been tracking war strategy of the Maoists for over a decade.
 His thesis was agreed upon by others who had access to direct knowledge of the situation.

 Reactions

 Domestic

 Ram Nath Kovind, the President of India expressed deep anguish over the martyrdom of security personnel.
 Prime minister Narendra Modi and CM of Chhattisgarh Bhupesh Baghel condemned the incident.
-The Union Home Minister Amit Shah said, "Befitting reply to Chattisgarh Naxal attack will be given at appropriate time."
+The Union Home Minister Amit Shah said, "Befitting reply to Chhattisgarh Naxal attack will be given at appropriate time."

 International

-Foreign Ministry of Turkey condemns the attack and "sends consolidates to those soldiers who were martyred in 'heinous' attack by terrorists".
+Foreign Ministry of Turkey condemned the attack, stating "We are saddened to learn that many Indian security personnel were killed and many left injured after a terrorist act targeting security forces in the state of Chhattisgarh in India,” the Foreign Ministry said in a statement.
+We offer our sympathies to the relatives of those who lost their lives in the attack and wish a speedy recovery to the injured, the statement read.
+We condemn this terrorist act, share the grief of the government and people of India and convey our sincere condolences".